linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

 ## Enable Object Storage

 Object Storage is not enabled by default.
 All that is required to enable Object Storage is to create a bucket or an access key.
-To cancel Object Storage, see the [Cancel Object Storage](#cancel-object-storage).
+To cancel Object Storage, see the [Cancel Object Storage](#cancel-object-storage) section.

 ## Object Storage Key Pair